Not to be confused with "vaults", pregenerated features of the dungeon.

 The Vaults are a sprawling compound made up of wide hallways and small chambers of various shapes and sizes, most of which are separated by doors.
-The entirety of this branch is made of undiggable material; stone, metal, and crystal walls, only the most powerful Earth Magic specialists or sufficiently pious followers of Lugonu can expect to alter the floor plan much.
-Because the arrangement of rooms can be extremely convoluted, it's easy to get cut off from the stairway back up if you aren't careful; try to clear rooms methodically to avoid enemies you missed showing up when you're already half dead.
+The entirety of this branch is made of undiggable material; stone, metal, and rarely crystal walls.
+If you aren't careful, it's easy to get cut off from an upstairs.
+Try to clear rooms methodically to avoid enemies you missed showing up when you're already half dead.